CellProfiler/CellProfiler-Analyst/Properties_README.txt

 #
 # eg: If the image specified by the first image_channel_file field is RGB, but
 # the second image had only 1 channel you would set: channels_per_image = 3, 1
-# Doing this would require that you pass 4 values into image_channel_names,
+# Doing this would require that you pass 4 values into image_names,
 # image_channel_colors, and image_channel_blend_modes

 channels_per_image  = <1>, <1>,